gclib 2.4.0

 Got interrupt 240

-• Use Gclib.GMessage() to get unsolicited messages from the controller, Gclib.GInterrupt() to get event interrupts, and Gclib.GRecord() to get data records.
+• VB Use Gclib.GMessage() to get unsolicited messages from the controller, Gclib.GInterrupt() to get event interrupts, and Gclib.GRecord() to get data records.
 If there is no data available, these methods will block up to five seconds before timing out.

 Sub Main(args As String())